Working external URL prefixes (protocols and 'www' host part) not documented in wiki syntax

 |Assignee:||Jean-Philippe Lang||% Done:|

-#2 Updated by Toshi MARUYAMA over 1 year ago
+#2 Updated by Toshi MARUYAMA almost 2 years ago

 Till Riedel wrote: